faiichann/faiichann/faiichann.md

-# faiichannn
+#   Hey there!
+I'm faiichannn
-💡 My Github Profile
+💡 Welcome to My Github Profile